- Location: Barcelona, Spain

 Advanced Spanish track only.
 Students who have no background in Spanish cannot attend this program.

 Students must carry 15 credit hours per semester.
 Students are not permitted to take less than 15 credits unless they have permission from their dean and advisor in advance.
 Spanish majors/minors take the majority of their courses in Spanish at one of the Universities.
 Spanish majors/minors cannot take courses toward their major/minor at the IES Center or take courses in English at the Center.
 Students may take elective credit at the IES Center in Spanish.
 Non-Spanish major/minor students must take at least 2 courses at one of the universities.
 All courses must be taken in Spanish.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students should know that Catalan is spoken in Barcelona rather than Castilian.
 The program is primarily for advanced students of Spanish.
 Students take courses in Spanish at the partner universities Universitat de Pompeu Fabra and Universitat Ramon Llull.

-Anthropology, Communications, Education, Hispanic Studies, History, International Business, Intercultural Communication, Literature, Music, Sociology, and Spanish Language.
+Anthropology, Communications, Education, Hispanic Studies, History, International Business, Intercultural Communication, Literature, Music, Research Opportunities, Sociology, and Spanish Language.
 A Wide range of humanities, social sciences, and natural sciences courses are available through the partner institutions.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.